CoachCoe/merchant-app/README.md

 - **Real-time balance checking** using Polkadot.js API
 - **Automatic timeout** after 5 minutes
 - **Block explorer integration** for transaction verification
-- **Status tracking**: detected → confirmed → failed
+- **Status tracking**: pending → processing → completed → failed

 ## 🍓 Raspberry Pi Deployment

-This NFC payment terminal can be deployed as a **plug-and-play kiosk** on Raspberry Pi hardware for production use.
+This application can be deployed as a **plug-and-play kiosk** on Raspberry Pi hardware for production use.

 ### **Hardware Requirements**
 - Raspberry Pi 4B (4GB+ RAM recommended)